Geeksltd/MSharp.Docs/Tutorials/2/README.md

 ![Country Enter](CountryEnter.PNG "Country Enter")

-Add a class with the name of *EnterPage* like bellow:
+Add a class with the name of *EnterPage* like below:

 ```C#
 using MSharp;